SoonerCon Convention Policies(Effective January 31, 2022. Previously revised February 23, 2019)

 Please turn in found items to Con HQ at convention Registration.
 You can help us to return these items to their owners by describing when and where you found the items as well.
 Lost items should be reported to Con HQ, or to convention staff.

-For press kit, press badges, and other event information, email firstname.lastname@example.org or call 1-800-745-0348.
+For press kits, press badges, and other event information, email firstname.lastname@example.org.
 Please contact email@example.com to request use of logo or related brand elements.
 All SoonerCon convention guests and members reserve the right to refuse interviews or other onsite media requests.
 For media inquiries during the event, please contact SoonerCon staff located at Con HQ.

 Please be courteous before taking pictures.
 Ask for permission.
 Don’t photograph children without obtaining their parent or guardian’s consent.
 Please note that all photography is prohibited inside the Art Show.
 SoonerCon staff may ask participants to disassemble or remove photography, video, and recording setups at any time.
 By entering SoonerCon, all attendees agree to have their photos taken by SoonerCon staff and volunteers for promotional purposes.
 SoonerCon agrees not to use the photos in any other manner besides promotion and not to sell the photos to any third party.